RobertoChiosa/BAEDA_data_analytics/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+### Online
+From this [link]() it is possible to access and use the dashboard online without having R or Rstudio installed on your computer.
+Thanks to [shinyapps.io](https://www.shinyapps.io/) the whole shiny app is hosted online and accessible without any requirements other than an internet connection.

+Since the online hosting is performed through the free account, a limit of 25 active hours is set from the server.
+This means that if this limit is exceded the app will not be available untill the next month cycle.
+For this reason, we suggest to exploit the dashboard functionalities by cloning the repository on your local machines as explained in the following.

+### Local
+First of all, be sure to have the latest version of [RStudio](https://rstudio.com/products/rstudio/) installed.

-First of all you need to have RStudio installed on your computer.
-Then to get a local copy up and running the dashboard follow these simple steps.
+To run the dashboard locally you need to clone the GitHub repository on your computer.
+Follow these steps:

-Clone the guithub repository on your computer:

 1. In RStudio, start a new Project by following this path _File > New Project > Version Control > Git_;
-2. In "Repository URL"", paste this URL `https://github.com/RobertoChiosa/BAEDA_data_analytics`;
+2. In "Repository URL"", paste this URL `https://github.com/RobertoChiosa/BAEDA_DASHBOARD_STUDENTS`;
-3. Accept the default project directory name which coincides with the GitHub repo name;
+3. Accept the default ""Project directory name"" which coincides with the GitHub repo name;
 4. Chose a local path to save the repository on computer;
 4. Click "Create Project".